 Doesn’t really matter because we will write it anyway later.
 This is the main method but we will also kind of pass the attributes set if I’m not wrong.
 We will create a global variable of paint in which will be called mPaint.
 For that we go and say private Paint.
 We have to import this.
 This class will enable us to draw.
 So private Paint mPaint.
 We created the paint object.

-Right here we will start setting up that object.
+Right here, we will start setting up that object.
 So we’re going to say mPaint = new Paint and then we will start passing the parameters we want.
 For example, we can set different styles, strokes, lots of really useful stuff.

 That’s our linear layout and if I run the app now I can have an idea of what I just did right here.
 I mean the 90-10%.
 The app is running.
 Let me run it again.
 It didn’t run for some reason.
-The app is running and we have sort of error maybe because we have not finished coding.
+The app is running and we have some sort of error maybe because we have not finished coding.

-I am installing the app and as you can see it’s solved and as I was telling you this white thing which will be our paint view will occupy 90% percent the whole screen height, and the rest 10% remaining will be occupied by bottom bar.
+I am installing the app and as you can see it’s solved and as I was telling you this white thing which will be our paint view will occupy 90% percent of the whole screen height, and the remaining 10% remaining will be occupied by the bottom bar.
 That’s what I wanted to show you as a quick thing right here, and now we can uncomment this again.

 So a bitmap will enable us to store the information of our canvas where we draw our stuff.
 We will create our bitmap and we will access it and initialize it.

 We’re going to say bitmap, I will call it mBitmap, for example, and I will set this object to Bitmap.createBitmap, and we will pass the parameters.
 First we will pass width, then we’ll pass height, then we will pass the configuration of our bitmap.
 We want it to be able to display colors.
-For that the most useful configuration is Bitmap.config.ARGB_8888.
+For that, the most useful configuration is Bitmap.config.ARGB_8888.
 Right now we have set up our bitmap and we also want to set up our canvas.
-I will call this mCanvas and I will set this to new canvas and I will create a new canvas with the bitmap I set up previously.
+I will call this mCanvas and I will set this up to a new canvas and I will create a new canvas with the bitmap I set up previously.
 I will pass mBitmap which is great.
 We have created our canvas with our bitmap.

 This is basically what we have to initialize in this method.
 We’ll have to deal with colors and all those sort of things but for now, we will leave it there and we will create another method which will be the onDraw method.
 To do that, we will override the onDraw method, so override protected void onDraw, and we will get the canvas right here, so canvas.